MARCH 15-16 2014

 - people who work as facilitators in community and organisational change

-- managers (including public sector and community sector managers) who increasingly may be called up to carry out change within their areas of responsibility
+- managers (corporate, public sector and community sector) who increasingly may be called up to carry out change within their areas of responsibility

 - workers in community development (and in fields such as extension or landcare) who wish to bring about community improvement